 Am I a candidate?

 Anyone over the age of 40 is a potential candidate for ReSTOR IOL implantation, as well as people who have:

 Certain health conditions may prevent you from having the procedure.
 Your eye doctor will determine if you are a good candidate during the examination.

 The ReSTOR lens is FDA-approved both for cataract surgery as well as refractive lens exchange.
 The procedure is basically the same for both.
-First, the natural lens is removed, then replaced with ReSTOR lens.
-The difference is that in a cataract surgery, the lens is clouded.
-In refractive lens exchange, the lens is presbyopic but clear.
+First, the natural lens is removed, then replaced with the ReSTOR lens.
+The difference is that in cataract surgery, the lens is clouded.
+In a refractive lens exchange, the lens is presbyopic but clear.

 Both cataract surgery with IOL implantation and refractive lens exchange take only a few minutes, and the visual results are immediate.
 Most patients are able to return to normal activities within 24 to 48 hours after surgery.